sismo-core/sismo-docs/tutorials/sismo-connect/request-data-privately-with-sismo-connect.md

 As previously mentioned, all Data can be categorized into [Groups](../../technical-concepts/data-groups.md).
 This means you are now able to create apps where users can prove anything about their identities in a privacy-preserving manner.
 Get creative, as the possibilities are endless!

-If you have any questions about integrating sismoConnect, don’t hesitate to reach out.
+If you have any questions about integrating Sismo Connect, don’t hesitate to reach out.
 The team will be happy to answer any questions you may have.

 Get involved in the Sismo community: